glesica/glesica.github.io/quotes.md

 I'm also going to try to keep the software development and computer science quotes to a reasonable number, but we'll see how that goes.

+  > "Programs must be written for people to read, and only incidentally
+  > for machines to execute."

+~ Harold Abelson

   > "Is there a peculiar flavour in what you sprinkle from your torch?"
     asked Scrooge.
   >